wildfly/wildfly/jboss-javaee-7.0-with-infinispan/README.md

-JBoss Java EE 7 with Infinispan
+WildFly JBoss Java EE 7 with Infinispan
 ===============================

 This BOM builds on the Java EE full profile BOM, adding Infinispan.